gearman/gearman.github.io/examples/reverse/index.md

 ## Running The Client And Worker

-Now that we have our client and our worker, startup the server, then start the worker, then the client.
+Now that we have our client and our worker, startup the gearmand server, start the worker, then the client.
 You should see something like the following.

 <img src="{{ site.baseurl }}/img/php-example.png" />

 ### Startup Order

-// todo: notes about what happens when you start things out of order

-## What's Next?

-// TODO: Point to next, more complex example
+Be mindful of what happens if you start the client before the worker.
+You'll find that the client blocks (pauses execution) at the doNormal() call.
+This is because you're performaing a "foreground job" in which you wait for the job to be processed and the results returned.
+If there are no workers available the process will block until one shows up.
+You can check out this behaviour by starting the client, waiting a few moments, and then starting the worker.